MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-deploy-luis.md

 MyProject(YuuriTanaka)-GetAddresss.de-de.lu
 ```

-The same LUIS application name will be used in each azure region, with endpoints internal to it.
+The same LUIS application name will be used in each Azure region, with endpoints internal to it.

 > [!TIP]
 >